MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/create-zones-and-environment-audio.md

 ![______](../../../media/enhance-your-environment/audio-zones/039-megaphone.png)

 Also, let's say you have a Media Player Object in the Audio Zone.
 This Object requires different sound settings than the ones supplied by the default Voice Setting for the Zone.
-When the Player is turned on, the "Media" Voice Setting becomes the active setting for the Zone.
+When the Player is turned on, the "Media" Voice Setting, which is available in the chosen Voice Collection, becomes the active setting for the Zone.

 ![______](../../../media/enhance-your-environment/audio-zones/040-media.png)

-What makes this happen?
-Each Voice Setting has a **Uses** property.
-The Collection attached to the Audio Zone contains a Voice Setting named *Media*.
-The "Uses" property for this Voice Setting is set to "Media".
+How is this Voice Setting chosen?
+The Audio Zone searches for a Voice Setting in its Voice Collection, if one is assigned, or in the Voice Collection for the environment, that has its **Uses** property set to "Media."
+In this example, that's the "Media" Voice Setting, so the Audio Zone assigns that Voice Setting to all Media-type Spatializers in the Zone that are configured to get their Voice Setting from the environment.

 ![______](../../../media/enhance-your-environment/audio-zones/041-uses.png)

-This property tells the Audio Zone to detect if a Media Player in the Zone gets turned on.
-If it does, the Zone switches to the "Media" Voice Setting.
+**Note**: You can have multiple spatializers (in other words, sound sources) inside an Audio Zone at the same time that are each assigned a different Voice Setting.
+For example:

+1. A regular Avatar could have the Voice Setting that has its **Uses** property set to 'Natural'.
+1. A Megaphoned Avatar could have the Voice Setting that has its **Uses** property set to 'Megaphone'.
+1. A Media Object could have the the Voice Setting that has its **Uses** property set to 'Media'.

-In addition to the *Uses* property, a Voice Setting has the *VoiceSetting* script attached, a couple of control settings (*Spread* and *Spatial Blend*), and one or more *filters*.
+In addition to the *Uses* property, a Voice Setting has a couple of control settings (*Spread* and *Spatial Blend*), and one or more *filters*.

 ## Common Audio Zone use cases